 Trying some authentic Wakayama ramen, called “chuka soba”, was definitely on my list of priorities while in the city.
-On my way back from Kimii-dera to Wakayama station, I parked my bike and stopped at the famous Ide Shoten and ordered the ramen with extra meat.
-Ide Shoten is a very small and authentic restaurant with fast service and delicious ramen!
-I arrived late in the afternoon and the place was packed with businessmen and students, all of them slurping from a big bowl of ramen.
+On my way back from Kimii-dera to the Wakayama station, I parked my bike and stopped at the famous Ide Shoten where I ordered the ramen with extra meat.
+Ide Shoten is a very small and traditional restaurant with fast service and delicious ramen!
+I arrived late in the afternoon and the place was packed with businessmen and students, all of them slurping from their own big bowl of ramen.
 Of course, I was very excited to do the same and I have to admit I was not disappointed!

-Pro tip: If you are a ramen lover ready for an adventure, you can take the “Wakayama Ramen Taxi” that is a special taxi that will take you to the best ramen places in town after you tell the driver your preferences!
-All the drivers have high knowledge of ramen and local history, so they will tell you everything you need to know.
-If you take this taxi, you will have special offers in ramen places such as being able to order only half a portion, so you can taste even more ramen!
+Pro tip: If you are a ramen lover ready for an adventure, you can take the “Wakayama Ramen Taxi,” a special taxi that will take you to the best ramen places in town after you tell the driver your preferences!
+All the drivers have a high knowledge of ramen and local history, so they will tell you everything you need to know.
+If you take this taxi, you will have special offers of ramen places such as being able to order only half a portion, so you can taste even more ramen!

 Bonus things to do and see:

-If you have more time in the city, I spoke to some locals and this is what the recommended to add to the list of attractions in Wakayama city:
+If you have more time in the city, I spoke to some locals and this is what they recommended to add to the list of attractions in Wakayama:

 1. Take a boat to Tomogashima Islands